FlineDev/AnyLint/README.md

 )
 ```

 Note that when `autoCorrectReplacement` produces a replacement string that exactly matches the matched string of `regex`, then no violation will be reported.
 This enables us to provide more generic `regex` patterns that also match the correct string without actually reporting a violation for the correct one.
-For example, using the regex ` if\s*\(([^)]+)\)\s*\{` would report a violation for all of the following examples:
+For example, using the regex ` if\s*\(([^)]+)\)\s*\{` to check whitespaces around braces after `if` statement would report a violation for all of the following examples:

 ```Java
 if(x == 5) { /* some code */ }